nerwuuus/portfolio-projects/README.md

-Stack: PostgreSQL, VSCode, Power BI, Excel, GitHub
+## General information
+This is my first project that I did completely myself after one month of learning SQL.

-Data analysis steps performed:
+## Data analysis steps performed
 1. Define Objective: Examine how the time of day and year affect purchasing habits in a coffee shop.
 Analyzing such data can help improve service (e.g., by increasing the number of employees during core hours) and assist with ordering.
 2. Collect Data: Data source file contains transaction records (almost 150 000 rows) for Maven Roasters, a fictitious coffee shop operating out of three NYC locations.
 Dataset includes the transaction date, timestamp and location, along with product-level details: https://www.kaggle.com/datasets/ahmedabbas757/coffee-sales
 4. Clean Data: Prepare data by handling errors and formatting.